 It’s now only 7:45 am, and you already have to talk them off their third emotional ledge.
 You find yourself frustrated and questioning why their emotions are so big and your patience so small.
 Yet you love them with all your heart and want to parent them the best you can.
 You find yourself wondering what the remedy for all this emotion is as you head out the door to yoga.
 At this point, your child is gleefully singing their favorite song at the top of their lungs for everyone to hear as you load them into the car.

 Kids and Big Emotions

 There are many names for children with big emotions.
-Some call them spirited, and some call them difficult, while others call them dramatic.
+Some call them spirited, some call them difficult, while others call them dramatic.
 Whatever term you choose to embrace, you know it when you have a child with big emotions.
-And you often may feel parenting seems harder to you than others.
+And you often may feel parenting seems more challenging for you than others.
 If you feel that way, it isn’t because you are a bad parent.
-It is more difficult to work with a child that has high highs and low lows.
+It is more challenging to work with a child that has high highs and low lows.
 And it’s okay to admit that.

 As parents, we know our job is to help our children navigate, process, understand, and handle their big emotions appropriately.
 One of the easiest ways to do this is to shift our mindset of a parent being someone who corrects and stops over-the-top emotions to becoming someone who teaches our children how to handle those over-the-top emotions well.

 How to Help Your Kids with Emotions

 So how do we help these children do that?
 My favorite technique comes from Dr. John Gottman’s book Raising an Emotionally Intelligent Child.
 And in the book, he teaches parents how to become an emotion coach for their child’s emotions in five easy steps.
 This is Dr. John Gottman’s emotion coaching steps:

 - Recognize your child’s emotions as a time to teach them and connect.

 - Listen with empathy to your child’s feelings.

 - Help your child learn to label their emotions with words.